NCDaly/SDMM/presentation_notes.md

 ## 1. Coding Theory and SDMM

+[Bailey talks]

-- [responding to Bailey] So what does that look like?
+- So what does that look like?
 How do we do this?
 - Bring together two seemingly opposite concepts: cryptographic secret sharing, and coding theory.
 - Secret sharing is taking a message and splitting it up into pieces, such that you need to combine a certain number of pieces to learn anything at all about the messsage.
   - examples: "two-man rule" in nuclear launch sequences
-- Coding theory is taking a message and encoding it into a longer codeword, such that even if part of the codeword is lost you can still recover the message in full.
+- Coding theory is taking a message and encoding it into a longer codeword, such that even if part of the codeword is lost you can correct or at least detect the error
   - examples: checksums, credit card numbers, ISBNs
 - These seem contradictory: one makes the message harder to recover, one makes it easier to recover.
 - Actually just two ways of looking at the same question: how much information do we need to recover the message?